Timothy Cumbo Obituary - Walnut Cove, NC | Legacy Pro

 September 24, 1945 - September 30, 2020

-Timothy was born Sept.
-24, 1945, on the Clear Springs Farm in Concord, to the late Vernon Arthur and Sadie Lee Bristow Cumbo.
-He was a retired security officer and served his country proudly in the U.S. Army, during the Vietnam War, having earned two purple hearts and the Oak Leaf Cluster.
+Timothy was born on September 24, 1945 on the Clear Springs Farm in Concord, NC to the late Vernon Arthur and Sadie Lee Bristow Cumbo.
+He was a retired security officer and served his country proudly in the US Army during the Vietnam War, having earned 2 purple hearts and the Oak Leaf Cluster.
 Timothy was a member of Willow Oak Baptist Church.
 He loved being outside and was an avid outdoorsman.
 Timothy enjoyed writing poetry, and often wrote about his life experiences.
 He loved dogs, and you would always see one by his side.

 In addition to his parents, Timothy was preceded in death by his sister, Margie Teague.

-Timothy is survived by his loving wife of 49 years, Patricia Mata Cumbo; two children, Timothy Michael Cumbo (Jeree) and William Arthur Cumbo (Lalani); two grandsons, Michael E. Cumbo and Manny Cumbo; and sister, Joyce Atkins.
+Timothy is survived by his loving wife of 49 years, Patricia Mata Cumbo; 2 children, Timothy Michael Cumbo (Jeree) and William Arthur Cumbo (Lalani); 2 grandson's, Michael E. Cumbo and Manny Cumbo; and a sister, Joyce Atkins.

 To plant trees in memory, please visit our Sympathy Store